mstksg/inCode/copy/entries/auto-intro.md

 ### on State

-I designed *auto* because there really aren't any good solutions in Haskell for declaratively describing locally programs in a compositional way.
+I designed *auto* because there really aren't any good solutions in Haskell for declaratively describing locally stateful programs in a compositional way.
 And a lack of denotational semantics to reason with them.

 The go-to implementation for a turn-based game is to have a "giant state monad".
 It is a clever "hack", but really, all we've done is began